SalifKante/learning-php/07-database/04-mysql-cli-queries/04-sql-queries.md

 If you want to delete a table, you can use the `DROP TABLE` command.
 This will delete the table and all of the data in it.
 Be careful with this command.
 You can't undo it.

-I am going to drop the table because O am going to show you how to re-create it using MySQL Workbench in the next lesson.
+I am going to drop the table because I am going to show you how to re-create it using MySQL Workbench in the next lesson.
 You don't have to if you don't want to.

 ```sql
 DROP TABLE posts;